-Immediately upon disbanding Bordin and Gould recruited keyboardist Roddy Bottum and decide to create a new lineup called Faith No More.
-They went through a number of singers including Courtney Love and finally they decide on Chuck Mosley.
-In October 1983 they made their first appearance, when shortly afterwards they recruited guitarist Jim Martin and complete the lineup.
+Immediately upon disbanding Bordin and Gould recruited keyboardist Roddy Bottum and decided to create a new lineup called Faith No More.
+They went through several singers including Courtney Love and finally, they decided on Chuck Mosley.
+In October 1983 they made their first appearance when shortly afterwards they recruited guitarist Jim Martin and completed the lineup.

 The band members said that because the album was recorded on a very low budget every minute counted, sure they would have done things differently but because they knew they were limited in budget they practiced and did a lot of rehearsals before they started recording.